william-arachelian/Mhacks-2024/README.md

 - **Grocery List Integration:** Add ingredients to your grocery list and get recipe recommendations based on what you plan to buy.
 - **Recipe Recommendations:** Request recipe ideas along with ingredient lists, and easily add missing items to your grocery list.

-## Expandable Ideas
-- **Mobile App Version:** Develop a mobile app for enhanced accessibility and convenience.
-- **Receipt Scanning:** Scan receipts to automatically add ingredients to your pantry.
-- **Advanced Ingredient Management:** Track specific measurements and quantities for better recipe suggestions.
-- **User Accounts:** Create an account to save recipes and accommodate food preferences like allergies and favorite meals.
-- **Diverse Meal Options:** Choose from various meal types such as Breakfast, Dessert, Dinner, Lunch, Romantic Meals, or Meals for One Person.

 ## Technologies & Frameworks
 - **Backend:** Flask
 - **Frontend:** React, Expo, React Native